HL7/fhir-pacio-adi/input/pagecontent/search_parameters.md

 ### Patient
 <p>
+	We strongly recommend using the $match operation in performing a system-to-system query to ensure that the right patient is selected.
+The Patient.search parameters below may be generally used for subsequent queries once the patient is selected.
 	Search parameter requirements for Patient under this IG match those for <a href="https://hl7.org/fhir/us/core/STU4/StructureDefinition-us-core-patient.html#mandatory-search-parameters">US Core Patient search requirements</a>
 </p>
 <p>&nbsp;</p>